Who are the best sledgers in the cricketing world and who are the meek victims walking back to the pavilion having been talked into getting out?

 Flintoff—1, Best—0.

-Dennis Lillee vs. Batsmen
+Dennis Lillee vs Batsmen Cricket

 This one is as simple as they come from Aussie fast bowling legend Dennis Lillee.